Information and documentation on Breeze features and hardware setup

 -

-Hardware and settings guide This guide will show how to setup Camera and Sample Mover in Breeze
+Hardware and settings guide This guide shows how to setup a camera and optional sample mover.

 -